jeannesbryan/relay-station/README.md

 * **100% Data Sovereignty:** You own the server, the database, and the media.
 There is no central database.
 * **Constellation Star Chart (P2P Following):** Connect to other Relay nodes simply by adding their URL.
 The system automatically validates the target node and prevents echo chambers via built-in Anti-Self Loop protocols.
 * **The Handshake Protocol (Smart Alerts):** When a foreign node locks onto your coordinates or sends a Laser Link, your console's alert system will notify you, allowing for seamless one-click mutual connections without sacrificing your firewall.
-* **Public Hologram & Laser Links:** Broadcast messages to the public timeline of your entire constellation, or send target-specific Direct Messages (Laser Links).
+* **Public Hologram & E2E Laser Links:** Broadcast messages to the public timeline, or send target-specific Direct Messages (Laser Links) secured by native RSA-OAEP 2048-bit End-to-End Encryption.
 Media attachments feature an immersive cyberpunk Hologram FX.
 * **Ghost Protocol:** Transmit highly sensitive text and media that will automatically and physically self-destruct from the SQLite database and the server's hard drive after 24 hours.
 * **Deep Space Radar Sweep:** An automated pinging system that scans your Star Chart.
 If an allied node goes offline or is destroyed, your radar automatically purges them from your database to keep your node clean.
 * **Client-Side WebP Compression:** Uploaded media is compressed into lightweight WebP format directly in the user's browser before transmission, saving massive server bandwidth.